nickpgill/emscdc/_posts/2021-11-01-simons-program-call.md

 A reminder of our ongoing program of grants in association with the Simons Foundation:

-EThe African Continent is very diversified and the development of a career in mathematics faces different and sometimes difficult progression.
+The African Continent is very diversified and the development of a career in mathematics faces different and sometimes difficult progression.
 The Committee for Developing Countries (CDC) of the EMS, with the support of the Simons Foundation, has opened a program of research visits to foster